free genealogy since 1996

 Kiilhsookhkwa (also spelled Kilsoquah) died in Huntington County at the age of 105.
 According to Fort Wayne's The History Center, she was the granddaughter of Little Turtle.
 Born in 1810, "she saw unprecedented change in her 105 years of life.

 1915, October 23 - New Harmar school dedication ceremony attended by 10,000.
-From 1910-1919: The Industrialization Era Timeline: Decade of development and destruction from the Archives of The News-Sentinel newspaper.
+From 1910 to 1919: Era of industry Timeline: Decade of development and destruction from the Archives of The News-Sentinel newspaper.

 Back to top

 1916 - Railroad mileage peaks at 254,000 -- highest ever, past or future.
-From 1910-1919: The Industrialization Era Timeline: Decade of development and destruction from the Archives of The News-Sentinel newspaper.
+From 1910 to 1919: Era of industry Timeline: Decade of development and destruction from the Archives of The News-Sentinel newspaper.

 1916 - Report of the commission on taxation to the governor, 1916 - Indiana.
-Commission on Taxation an Archive.org ebook.
+Commission on Taxation an Archive.org.

 1916, January 24 - a Fort Wayne News newspaper article by B. J. Griswold describing the book he was working on The Pictorial History of Fort Wayne, Indiana was requesting assistance getting it printed.
 His book was published in 1917.
-Was on the original Great Memories and History of Fort Wayne, Indiana page on Facebook.
+From January 24, 1916 post on the original Great Memories and History of Fort Wayne, Indiana page on Facebook.

 1916, April 16 -